viraj2712/plugin-api.go.cd/source/includes/authorization/_027-verify-connection.md

   "EmailAttribute": "mail"
 }
 ```
-The request body will contain a configuration, for which verify connection is executed.
+The request body will contain the authorization configuration for which verify connection is executed.

 <p class='response-code-heading'>Response code</p>